zlin7/CGNet/README.md

 ### MNIST Example
 see `MNIST/README.md`.

-###Shreac17 example
+###SHREC17 example
 The original data seems removed.
-This part of the codes is thus not updated yet.
+This part of the code is thus not updated yet.